Oropouche Virus – PCR and Serology

 Serology (PRNT):

-The presence of anti-OROV antibodies in serum may indicate a recent or prior infection.
-A ≥ 4-fold increase in neutralizing antibody titre between acute and convalescent sera collected 2 to 3 weeks apart is considered indicative of recent seroconversion6.
-Depending on the time elapsed between symptom onset and specimen collection, a non-reactive serology result may not exclude an acute OROV infection.
+Detection of OROV antibodies in serum may reflect a recent or prior infection.
+Seroconversion is indicated by a ≥ 4-fold increase in neutralizing antibody titre between paired acute and convalescent sera collected 2-3 weeks apart.
+Depending on the timing of specimen collection relative to symptom onset, a “Non-reactive” serologic result may not exclude an acute OROV infection.

 Reporting